tap349/tap349.github.io/_posts/2017-04-04-postgresql-troubleshooting.md

 - `cd /usr/local/var && mv postgres postgresql@9.5` (rename directory with databases)

-  it might be necessary to remove existing _postgresql@9.5_ directory that must have been created when upgrading postgresql (but still double check it doesn't contain any databases).
+  it might be necessary to remove existing _postgresql@9.5_ directory beforehand that could be created when upgrading postgresql (but still double check it doesn't contain any databases).

 - `rm /usr/local/Cellar/postgresql95` (remove symlink to `postgresql@9.5`)